isabella232/sfcc-helpcenter/content/md/cartridge-installation/download-cartridge.md

 There are 2 ways to put your hands on Akeneo Connector for SFCC:

-* On [**Saleforce marketplace**](https://www.salesforce.com/products/commerce-cloud/partner-marketplace/partners/akeneo/), where you can download a free archive that includes the latest certified version of the connector.
+* On [**Salesforce marketplace**](https://www.salesforce.com/products/commerce-cloud/partner-marketplace/partners/akeneo/), where you can download a free archive that includes the latest certified version of the connector.
 You need a Salesforce Xchange account to get access to this archive. **Please note that this free version connector will not give you access to official support and maintenance from Akeneo teams.**

 * On [**Akeneo Partner Portal**](https://partners.akeneo.com), within a private **Github repository**.<br>
 **This up-to-date version provides early access to latest patches and new features for the connector.
 It is also supported and maintained by Akeneo teams.**